ktmat/blogsite/markdown/masterchapter5.md

 Generally, to insert an element into a linked list, we set the ```next``` pointer of the new element to point to the element it is going to precede, and we set the ```next``` pointer of the element that will precede the new element to point to the new element.
 However, when inserting at the head of a list, there is no element that will precede the new element.
 Thus, in this case, we set the ```next``` pointer of the new element to the current head of the list, then reset the head of the list to point to the new element.
 Recall from the interface design in the previous section that passing NULL for ```element``` indicates that the new element should be inserted at the head.
 In addition to these tasks, whenever we insert an element at the tail of the list, we must update the ```tail``` member of the list data structure to point to the new tail.
 Last, we update the size of the list by incremmenting its ```size``` member.
 ![insertelementLL](/static/images/insertelementLL.png)

-The runtime complexity of ```list_ins_next``` is $O(1)$ because all of the steps in inserting an element into a linked list run in a constant amount of time.
+The runtime complexity of ```list_ins_next``` is $\mathcal{O}(1)$ because all of the steps in inserting an element into a linked list run in a constant amount of time.

 #### list_rem_next
 The ```list_rem_next``` operation removes from a linked list the element just after a specified element.
 The reasons for removing the element just after, as opposed to the element itself is because, in the singly-linked list and circular list implementations, each element does not have a pointer to the one preceding it Therefore, we cannot set the preceding element's next pointer to the element after the one being removed An alternative approach to the one we selected would be to start at the head element and traverse the list, keeping track of each element preceding the next until the element to be removed is encountered.
-However, this solution is unattractive because the runtime complexity of removing an element from a singly-linked list or circular list degrades to $O(n)$.
+However, this solution is unattractive because the runtime complexity of removing an element from a singly-linked list or circular list degrades to $\mathcal{O}(n)$.
 Another approach would be to copy the data of the element following the specified element into the one specified and then remove the following element.
-However, this seemingly benign $O(1)$ approach generates the dangerous side effect of rendering a pointer into the list invalid.
+However, this seemingly benign $\mathcal{O}(1)$ approach generates the dangerous side effect of rendering a pointer into the list invalid.
 This could be a surprise to a developer maintaining a pointer to the element after the one thought to be removed!
 The approach we selected, then, was to remove the element after the specified one The disadvantage of this approach is its inconsistency with the ```dlist_remove``` operation of the doubly-linked list implementation.
 However, this is addressed by the naming convention, using ```_rem_next``` as the suffix for removing an element after the one specified, and ```_remove``` to indicate that the specified element itself will be removed.
 In a doubly-linked list, recall that we can remove precisely the element specified because each element has a pointer to the one that precedes it.

 As with inserting an element, this call requires consideration of two cases: removing an element from the head of the list and removing one elsewhere.

 The actual process of removing the element from the list is a simple one, but it too requires some care.
 Generally, to remove an element from a linked list, we set the ```next``` pointer of the element preceding the one being removed to point to the element after the element being removed.
 However, when removing an element from the head of a list, there is no element that precedes the element being removed.
 Thus, in this case, we set the head of the list to point to the elmeent after the one being removed.
 As with insertion, NULL serves nicely as a sentinel passed in ```element``` to indicate that the element at the head of the list should be removed.
 In addition to these tasks, whenever we remove the element at the tail of the list, we must update the ```tail``` member of the list data structure to point to the new tail, or to NULL if removing the element has caused the list to become empty.
 Last, we update the size of the list by decreasing the ```size``` member by 1.
 Upon return, ```data``` points to the data from the element removed.
 ![removeelement](/static/images/removeelement.png)

-The runtime complexity of ```list_rem_next``` is $O(1)$ because all of the steps in removing an element from a linked list run in a constant amount of time.
+The runtime complexity of ```list_rem_next``` is $\mathcal{O}(1)$ because all of the steps in removing an element from a linked list run in a constant amount of time.

 #### list_size, list_head, list_tail, list_is_tail, list_data, and list_next
 These macros implement some of the simpler linked list operations.
 Generally, they provide an interface for accessing and testing members of the ```List``` and ```ListElmt``` structures.

-The runtime complexity of these operations is $O(1)$ because accessing and testing members of a structure are simple tasks that run in a constant amount of time.
+The runtime complexity of these operations is $\mathcal{O}(1)$ because accessing and testing members of a structure are simple tasks that run in a constant amount of time.

 ```c
 // Implementation of the Linked List Abstract Datatype